 The household products we use every day, as well as appliances, furniture, and building materials, emit gases that can become trapped indoors.
 Many of these gases are pollutants that are harmful to health.
 Controlling sources of air pollution and improving ventilation are helpful to improve indoor air quality.
-Air cleaning devices are also used to remove indoor air pollutants.
+Air cleaning/filtering devices can be used to reduce indoor air pollutants.

-- Ideally, it is best to buy an air cleaner before a wildfire if you live in an area prone to wildfires or are sensitive to pollution.
+- If you live in an area prone to wildfires and are sensitive to pollution, buy an air cleaner before a wildfire.
 During a wildfire, it may be hazardous to go outside.

 - Select a mechanical air cleaner with a fiber or fabric filter.
 High Efficiency Particulate Air (HEPA) filters are the most efficient.
 Filters should be tightly sealed in their containers and cleaned or replaced regularly.